In Real Life

 Publisher: Bill Holab Music

-Also available in a version for soprano and piano.
-Sheet music for this version and the piano/vocal version available May 1, 2018.
+Also available as a version for soprano and piano.

-Forty million Americans do it: join a dating site hoping to find true love in digital space.
+About forty million Americans have joined dating sites hoping to find true love in digital space.
 In Real Life is a song cycle for soprano and piano that explores the humor and heartbreak of this modern ritual.
-Five women fill out their dating-site profiles, opening a window into their worlds.
-The first song is “A Regular Woman,” in which a lady outlines the exact sort of man she’s looking for with comical specificity, perfect for today’s on-demand culture.
-“Late Bloomer” is a sweet and wistful portrait of a woman who learns in her 40s that her romantic tastes have changed radically.
+Five women fill out dating-site profiles, opening a window into their worlds.
+The first song is “A Regular Woman,” in which a choosy lady outlines the exact sort of man she’s looking for, never mind reality.
+“Late Bloomer” is a wistful portrait of an older woman who learns that her romantic tastes have changed radically.
 Next, in “Anastasia,” we hear from a Russian looking for a husband—with all the broken English that entails.
-With “Collateral,” the mood turns dark, as a war widow contemplates returning to the dating pool.
-Finally, “Rewind” is a nostalgic anthem by a 35-year-old whose divorce has made her feel like an awkward teen again.
-Can she learn something from her younger self?
-Funny and sad yet full of hope, In Real Life is about reality, fantasy and second chances.
-In Real Life was commissioned by Austin Chamber Ensemble Artistic Director Martha Mortensen Ahern, in honor of its 35th season.’
+A still-grieving war widow contemplates returning to the dating pool in “Collateral.”
+Last, “Rewind” is a nostalgic anthem by a 35-year-old whose divorce has made her feel like an awkward teen again.
+Can she learn something from her past self?
+Funny and sad yet full of hope, In Real Life is about reality, fantasy and second chances in a brave new world.
+In Real Life was commissioned by Austin Chamber Ensemble Artistic Director Martha Mortensen Ahern, in honor of its 35th season.